Self-Hosted vs Cloud AI Deployment: Cost and Risk Matrix

 What Is Self-Hosted AI?

 Self-hosted deployment became more credible as open-weight models improved and managed GPU capacity became easier to rent.
-The important shift is not that every company should own GPUs.
+The important shift is not that every company should own physical silicon.
 The shift is that enterprises can now split workloads: cloud for frontier capability and self-hosted inference for data, cost, and latency constraints.
+In 2026, tools like vLLM and Ollama have commoditized model hosting, allowing smaller teams to deploy frontier-class open models like DeepSeek-R1 or Llama 3.3 70B directly on private nodes.

 Key Strengths:

-- Data never leaves your perimeter: Critical for healthcare (HIPAA), financial services (SOC 2), and EU operations (GDPR)
+- Data never leaves your perimeter: Critical for healthcare (HIPAA), financial services (SOC 2), and EU operations (GDPR / DSGVO).

 What Is Cloud AI?